cadet/CADET-SMB/README.md

 ![Axial concentration profile in the ternary separation](https://github.com/modsim/CADET-SMB/blob/master/doc/profile_ternary.JPG)
 * In both binary and ternary separations, arbitrary column configurations are available, in addition to basic column configurations such as 1-1-1-1, 2-2-2-2-2, 3-3-3-3, and 4-4-4-4-4;
 * Continuous stirred tank reactor (CSTR) and dispersive plug flow reactor (DPFR) models can be placed before and after each column to account for hold-up volumes in frits, tubing, and valves;
-* In binary separation, the ModiCon process is available;
+* In binary separation, the ModiCon process is also available;
 * MATLAB interface allows to monitor the dynamic characteristics of each column;
 * Optimization of decision variables for improving, e.g., productivity, purity, operating costs;
 * Parameter estimation from experimental data will be implemented in future versions;
-* Column models include transport dispersive, equilibrium dispersive and general rate model (GRM);
+* Column models include transport dispersive model, equilibrium dispersive model, and general rate model;
-* Wide range of standard equilibrium/isotherm models that allow to simulate either pure component or multi-component/competitive behaviour;
+* Wide range of standard equilibrium/isotherm models allow to simulate either pure component or multi-component/competitive behaviour;
 * Further features of the CADET framework can be found at https://github.com/modsim/CADET.

 # Tutorial and Instructions